 Recording of the sessions is not permitted by us, you or any third party.

 By signing up to the service, you have agreed to receive email messages from us.
 The security of these messages cannot be guaranteed but will be sent from a password protected account from a computer in a private office.
 The user accepts all associated risks.

-Your initial appointment is booked by you at a time convenient via the DBIU website appointment scheduler.
-An introductory email will be sent to you by the worker confirming this time.
+Your appointments are booked by you at a convenient time via the Booking Live system.
+Appointments are confirmed upon receipt of payment, usually via PayPal.
+An introductory email will be sent to you by the worker confirming the date and time in addition to providing you with an electronic user manual.
 For follow-up appointments, the time will be agreed with you at the end of each session.